Blendify/blender-manual/blender_docs/manual/modeling/meshes/vertex_groups/vertex_groups.rst

 You can find ungrouped vertices as follows:

 - Press :kbd:`A` once or twice to unselect all vertices.
-- In the footer of the 3D View: :menuselection:`Navigate to Select --> Ungrouped verts`
+- In the header of the 3D View: Navigate to :menuselection:`Select --> Ungrouped verts`

 Keyboard Shortcuts